Entropy Meets Importance: A Unified Head Importance-Entropy Score for Stable and Efficient Transformer Pruning: Additional Experimental Results

 \subsection{Orthogonality Analysis}

-We provide an empirical sanity check supporting the assumptions above.
+We provide an empirical sanity check supporting the Lemma~\ref{thm:grad-orth}.
 Experiments use TinyBERT on SST-2 (\texttt{Vishnou/TinyBERT\_SST2}).
-For each head we compute layerwise-normalized HIS and attention-entropy (AE) scores, stack them into vectors \(u\) and \(v\), and form the centered versions \(\tilde u\) and \(\tilde v\) by subtracting each vector’s mean (a finite-sample proxy for projection onto the zero-sum subspace).
+For each head we compute layerwise-normalized HIS and AE scores, stack them into vectors \(u\) and \(v\), and form the centered versions \(\tilde u\) and \(\tilde v\) by subtracting each vector’s mean (a finite-sample proxy for projection onto the zero-sum subspace).
 The following sample statistics were obtained:

 Consequently,